 Sour Cream Frosting

 A sour cream frosting – if you like cream cheese frosting, sour cream frosting is a must-try.
 Just a little less tangy, but oh so delicious.
-The sour cream frosting is made from sour cream, butter, icing sugar and lemon juice.
+The sour cream frosting is made from sour cream, butter, icing sugar, and lemon juice.

-Step 1 - Place the water, butter and milk in a heat-proof bowl or jug and heat until the butter is melted.
+Step 1 - Place the water, butter, and milk in a heat-proof bowl or jug and heat until the butter is melted.
 Allow the mixture to cool until it is lukewarm.

-Step 2 - Add the egg, sugar and salt to the butter mixture and whisk to combine.
+Step 2 - Add the egg, sugar, and salt to the butter mixture and whisk to combine.

 Step 4 - Using your additional cup of flour, flour the surface you are going to knead your dough on.
 Place the dough on the counter and toss the rest of the flour over your dough.
 Knead for about 10 minutes until the dough is soft, pliable, and forms a smooth ball.

-Step 8 - Beginning on the long side of the dough, roll the dough up tightly.
+Step 8 - Beginning on the long edge of the dough, roll the dough up tightly.
 Pinch the seams together to seal in the filling along the length of the dough.
 Cut the roll into 12 equal portions using a sharp knife, or bench scraper.

 Step 11 - While the buns are baking, let the butter and sour cream come to room temperature, you may need to pop them into the microwave for 10 seconds if they are too cold for creaming.